-The main causes of unplanned down-time were power outages and power instability.
+Overall, the plant operated for 85% of available time in the third quarter, 77% during the nine month period.
+The main causes of unplanned down-time continued to be power outages and power instability.
 Even short outages can cause long stoppages due to the need to shut down and restart, and power instability causes damage to equipment.
 The Company is already carrying out the engineering design to connect to the nearby high-voltage power-line which will secure stable power at a much reduced cost.